kamilazdybal/POD-DMD-decompositions/README.md

 I applied two data decomposition methods: **Proper Orthogonal Decomposition** (POD) and **Dynamic Mode Decomposition** (DMD) to extract temporal and spatial features from numerical or experimental data for fluid flows.

-For the details of my work download the [final report](https://github.com/camillejr/POD-DMD-decompositions/raw/master/final-report/stagiaire_report_kzdybal.pdf).

-The supervisor of my work was Miguel A. MENDEZ.
+The supervisor of my work was Miguel A. Mendez.
+To see the details, download my final report [here](https://github.com/camillejr/POD-DMD-decompositions/raw/master/final-report/stagiaire_report_kzdybal.pdf).

 ## Repository